-The biennial Australia’s health report encompasses the ideas that health is an important part of how people feel and function; that it contributes to social and economic wellbeing; that there are degrees of good health as well as of bad health; that health can very over time; and that health should be seen in a broad social context.
+The biennial Australia’s health report encompasses the ideas that health is an important part of how people feel and function; that it contributes to social and economic wellbeing; that there are degrees of good health as well as of bad health; that health can vary over time; and that health should be seen in a broad social context.
 Every edition of the report answers fundamental questions about our health status and conditions that cause ill health; examines specific risks and health inequalities faced by different population groups; and discusses the services that are provided to people to prevent illness, or to treat and support them in times of illness.

 Since 2014, Australia’s health has included a collection of analytical feature articles that examine current health issues.
 These articles cover a broad range of topics—recent examples include recent examples include the contribution of risk factors to disease burden; how the health of the population is linked to the natural environment; and the factors contributing to the increasing prevalence of overweight and obesity in our community.
 The articles are underpinned by short statistical ‘snapshots’ that provide key facts and figures in an easily accessible format.

 We are pleased to be able to provide a range of online visual presentations that supplement selected material throughout the report.
 This includes, for the first time, dedicated online reporting on the performance of our health system against agreed national indicators—a feature that has been an integral part of the report since 2008.